Ukrainian journalist declines Aachen Peace Prize | DW | 23.05.2019

-Ruslan Kotsaba has renounced the honor after coming in for criticism for anti-Semetic comments.
+Ruslan Kotsaba has renounced the honor after coming in for criticism for anti-Semitic comments.
 The journalist had previously distanced himself from the statements and apologized.

 Read more: Aachen award honors satirists, rights activists